Xxxxsir/Lethe/README.md

 ## Data
 For the classification data, we provide the processed emotion data in the `data/emotion` folder.
 For the SST2 data, you can find it at [https://huggingface.co/datasets/stanfordnlp/sst2](https://huggingface.co/datasets/stanfordnlp/sst2) and process it using `data/process_sst.py`.
+For the generation data,you can find it at [https://huggingface.co/datasets/luckychao/Chat-Models-Backdoor-Attacking/tree/main/Chat_Data/Poisoned_dataset/Two_MaliciousScn]
 Processing example:

 ```bash